Analog Man presents the PEPPERMINT FUZZ

 10. DOES NOT really clean up when you back down your guitar like our Sunface fuzz.
 But turning the guitar down some makes it cut better by removing some sustain and low end, makes it a little more jangly if that makes any sense.
 For example I will play some chords with the volume up high, then back it off a bit for some lead licks.

-11. For Sitar like sounds, turn the buzz knob and fuzz knob up all the way.
-Then back the guitar down until the sustain dies (usually a few numbers on a standard strat type guitar).
+12. For Sitar like sounds, turn the fuzz knob up all the way then back the guitar down until the sustain dies (usually a few numbers on a standard strat type guitar).
+BUZZ knob setting will depend on trimpot setting.

 Samples